-The aggregate acquisition consideration transferred in the APW Acquisition was \$390,857, which consisted of cash consideration of \$325,424 and equity consideration of \$65,433.
-The cash component of the consideration was funded through the liquidation of cash equivalents owned by Landscape.
-The equity component of the consideration represented the fair value of the limited liability company units in APW OpCo issued to the Continuing OpCo Members, and includes units designated as "Class B Common Units" (the "Class B Common Units") pursuant to the Second Amended and Restated Limited Liability Company Agreement of APW OpCo, dated as of July 31, 2020, by and between its Members (as defined therein) and the Company (the "APW OpCo LLC Agreement"), the units designated as "Series A Rollover Profits Units" pursuant to the APW OpCo LLC Agreement (the "Series A Rollover Profits Units") and the units designated as "Series B Rollover Profits Units" pursuant to the APW OpCo LLC Agreement (the "Series B Rollover Profits Units") (collectively, the "Consideration Units").
-The Company determined that the components of the Consideration Units were not freestanding instruments and the economic characteristics of the embedded features of the Consideration Units were considered clearly and closely related to the equity-like host of the Consideration Units, as the value of the embedded features fluctuate with the price of the underlying equity in the Consideration Units.
-Accordingly, the Consideration Units represented and were then accounted for as a single, hybrid financial instrument, classified as permanent equity and presented as noncontrolling interests in the consolidated balance sheet of the Company.
-The estimated fair value of the Consideration Units was calculated using a Monte Carlo simulation model, which used the following weighted-average assumptions: 21.1% expected volatility, a risk-free interest rate of 1.5%, estimated term of 9.2 years and a fair value of the Ordinary Shares of \$10.00 per share.
+Continuing OpCo Members, and includes units designated as "Class B Common Units" (the "Class B Common Units") pursuant to the Second Amended and Restated Limited Liability Company Agreement of APW OpCo, dated as of July 31, 2020, by and between its Members (as defined therein) and the Company (the "APW OpCo LLC Agreement"), the units designated as "Series A Rollover Profits Units" pursuant to the APW OpCo LLC Agreement (the "Series A Rollover Profits Units") and the units designated as "Series B Rollover Profits Units" pursuant to the APW OpCo LLC Agreement (the "Series B Rollover Profits Units") (collectively, the "Consideration Units" and individually, described in Note 11).
+The Company determined that the components of the Consideration Units were not freestanding instruments and the consideration Units, as the value of the embedded features fluctuate with the price of the underlying equity in the Consideration Units.
+Accordingly, the Consideration Units represented and were then accounted for as a single, hybrid financial instrument, classified as permanent equity and presented as moncontrolling interests in the consolidated balance sheet of the Company.
+The estimated fair value of the Consideration Units was calculated using a Monte Carlo simulation model, which used the following weighted-average assumptions: 21.1% expected volatility, a risk-free interest rate of 1.5%, estimated term of 9.2 years and a fair value of Landscape's publicly traded equity of \$10.00 per share.